 While the UIMC corresponds to the following: (a) when the driver responsible for the accident has insurance; but (b) the amount of coverage does not cover the necessary repair costs.

-Both the UMC and the UIMC are excellent preventive clauses that must be acquired; The best benefit of the clauses lies in their ability to cover potential accident victims: pedestrians, cyclists, and so on.
+Both the UMC and the UIMC are excellent preventive clauses that must be acquired; The best benefit of the clauses lies in their ability to cover potential accident victims: pedestrians.
 The clauses are useful, even if a person was hit by a stolen vehicle.
-Also, if a cyclist has The clauses in his insurance and suffered an accident as of a motorcyclist or a car, he can also receive compensation through them.
+Also, if a cyclist has the clauses in his insurance and suffered an accident as of a motorcyclist or a car, he can also receive compensation through them.

-The med pay has advantages and disadvantages.
-One of its main advantages is that its application does not depend on who is at fault for the accident., regardless of the degree of responsibility in the accident, the insured can be a benefit of the med pay.
+Med pay has advantages and disadvantages.
+One of its main advantages is that its application does not depend on who is at fault for the accident.
+Regardless of the degree of responsibility in the accident, the insured can be a benefit of the med pay.

-Also, there are other disadvantages, but such will depend on the policies of the insurance company, as the med pay are contracts, so it is necessary to place the magnifying glass.
 Some insurance companies, make it a condition of using the med pay that the injuries have taken place while the insured was in the vehicle.
-For The reasons, it is essential that you evaluate the conditions of the contract before signing it.
+It is essential that you evaluate the conditions of the contract before signing it.
 If it does not suit you, then do not do it.

-The aspects must be evaluated before an accident occurs; obviously, at the time of an accident, you will not be able or have the time necessary to perform a comprehensive analysis of all the variables involved in the amount of compensation.
+Obviously, at the time of an accident, you will not be able or have the time necessary to perform a comprehensive analysis of all the variables involved in the amount of compensation.
 It is always advisable to hire an expert bicycle accident lawyer.
 The insurance companies will hire a skilled lawyer that will shatter all your arguments and position the case in his client’s favor if you try to represent yourself.

-Finally, in the case of an accident, do not disclose information to any member of the responsible’s insurance company.
-If you do, they will most likely use that information against you and you’ll be harmed.
+Finally, in the case of an accident, do not disclose information to any member of the responsible party’s insurance company.
+If you do, they will most likely use that information against you.